|

 Board Members

-Gus Peterson, Vice President & Program Chair, glp3324@gmail.com
+- Vice President & Program Chair, position yet to be filled

 President’s Message